The California Labor Code wants to ensure that your workplace is a healthy environment.

 If you’re unsure whether you have the same meal period rights as other California employees, a skilled wage and hour attorney can let you know.

-Rules for Skipping Meal Periods
+Rules for Skipping Meal Periods in California

-Under California lunch break law, you can skip meal periods without causing legal issues for your employer, as long as it was your voluntary decision to do so.
+Under the California lunch break law, you can skip meal periods without causing legal issues for your employer, as long as it was your voluntary decision to do so.

 Your ability to do this depends on the length of your shift and the understanding you and your employer have.
 If you don’t work more than six hours, you can skip your meal period.